 Organizational resilience and the role of your reseller

-The post focuses on the increased demand for services to support and complement the third-party products that they sell, specifically what he describes as ‘long-tail’ vendor management.
+We’re seeing increased demand for services to support and complement third-party products, specifically with ‘long-tail’ vendor management.

 Resilience and the rise of technology vendor diversification

-Before the pandemic, as Stephen points out, there was already growing diversification in the application portfolio as SaaS made more products easily accessible – in particular, to business-unit budget holders with corporate credit cards.
+Before the pandemic, there was already growing diversification in the application portfolio as SaaS made more products easily accessible – in particular, to business-unit budget holders with corporate credit cards.
 However, even as some parts of the business were investing in new and innovative solutions, IT strategy was focused on rationalizing application and vendor portfolios resulting in a never-ending round of standardization and diversification.

 While security, disaster recovery, and business continuity professionals were already talking about the need for resilience, the pandemic has driven this home.
 With the mass move to remote working, our dependency on technology for all aspects of work has been highlighted and with it, the need for diversity in both the application portfolio and vendor base.

 The impact of vendor outages – whether applications or connectivity – has increased in significance.
-They can leave end users unable to communicate or collaborate with colleagues, and without access to systems and documents.
-Infrastructure outages can take out multiple services for large parts of the population rather than affecting a single site or entity, while other systems and services supported by different infrastructure still work.
+They can leave end users unable to communicate or collaborate with colleagues and without access to systems and documents.
+Infrastructure outages can take out multiple services for large parts of the population rather than affecting a single site or entity, while other systems and services supported by different infrastructures still work.

 Considerations like these, together with concerns about vendor lock-in, are driving change in sourcing strategies.
 With agility and resilience now a priority, there is increasing interest in developing hybrid multi-cloud strategies that take advantage of different capabilities and pricing.